Arkensor/EnfusionDatabaseFramework/README.md

 **A database framework to connect the Enfusion engine with SQL-, document- and local file databases.**

 > **Warning**
 > This framework is still in **BETA**.
-Until version 1.0 there is no backwards compatiblity guarantee!
+Until version 1.0 there is no backward compatibility guarantee!
 Expect some bugs/performance issues and function signature updates until then.
 Feedback via [Issue](https://github.com/Arkensor/EnfusionDatabaseFramework/issues) or [Issue](https://github.com/Arkensor/EnfusionDatabaseFramework/discussions) is welcome.

 ## 🚀 Features
 - ✅ Easy to setup your DB entities with the provided base classes
-- ✅ Built in [GUID](https://en.wikipedia.org/wiki/GUID) generation for DB entities to avoid expensive roundtrips to the database
+- ✅ Built-in [GUID](https://en.wikipedia.org/wiki/GUID) generation for DB entities to avoid expensive roundtrips to the database
 - ✅ Powerful query builder to find DB entities by complex conditions
-- ✅ Sync (blocking) and Async (non blocking) API's for adding/updating, finding and removing DB entities
+- ✅ Sync (blocking) and Async (non-blocking) APIs for adding/updating, finding, and removing DB entities
 - ✅ Pagination and result sorting by nested properties
 - ✅ Optional repository pattern for easy strong typed results and re-useable queries.
 - 🚧 Migrations between storage backends e.g. `JsonFile` <-> `Http:MySQL`